 Congratulations on your decision of bringing a new pet into your life!
 Not only will you be giving a deserving cat or kitten a new home, but you will also get the various health benefits associated with it!
-Studies have proved that owning a cat reduces blood pressure, improve immune function, and most of all, creates a loving relationship that will last a lifetime.
+Studies have proved that owning a cat reduces blood pressure, improve immune function, and most of all; a cat creates a loving relationship that will last a lifetime.
 But before you can fulfill your career of becoming a pet parent, you must decide what type of cat is best for your lifestyle.

 Where to Find the Right Cat